 Responsibility for Legal & Filing Fees

 At Notre Dame, the academic unit pays for all costs associated with filings made by the employer, which includes the government filing fees for I-140 immigrant worker petitions and premium processing (if available and requested by the department), advertising for the labor certification, courier costs, and applicable outside counsel fees.
 Outside immigration counsel must be retained by the University, and ISSA facilitates the relationship between the academic unit and outside immigration counsel.
+More information regarding fees can be found here.

 Filing the I-485